12 Things Your Bladder Secretly Wants to Tell You

 Let’s get something straight about incontinence

 It’s not just leaking.
 There are two different main kinds of incontinence, both of which can be treated by doctors.
 Stress urinary incontinence occurs when you laugh, sneeze, cough, or do anything else to exert pressure on your pelvic floor.
 Urge incontinence is when you suddenly and unexpectedly have to urinate, even if you recently emptied your bladder.
-With both types of incontinence, obesity is a risk factor (in stress incontinence, it increases intra-abdominal pressure; meanwhile, metabolic shifts are believed to affect urgency incontinence).
-While stress incontinence is related to genetics and child-bearing, urgency incontinence is commonly seen in diseases such as diabetes or Parkinson’s.
-Up to 80 percent of the 25 million adult Americans suffering from urinary incontinence are women.
+With both types of incontinence, obesity is a risk factor.
+(In stress incontinence, obesity increases intra-abdominal pressure; meanwhile, metabolic shifts are believed to affect urgency incontinence.)
+While stress incontinence is related to genetics and childbearing, urgency incontinence is commonly seen in diseases such as diabetes or Parkinson’s.

 Men and women have different bladder woes

-A man’s urethra, the tube that transfers urine out of the body from the bladder, is about 7 to 8 inches long and passes through the prostate gland and penis before emptying.
+A man’s urethra, the tube that transfers urine out of the body from the bladder, is about seven to eight inches long and passes through the prostate gland and penis before emptying.
 A woman’s urethra is only 1.5 inches long and is embedded in the vaginal wall.
 “Since women have a shorter urethra, conditions like stress incontinence or accidental leakage with coughing, laughing, and sneezing are much more common,” says Dr. Brucker.
 “In men, blockage or having a tough time emptying the bladder is more common because they have a prostate, which can grow and sometimes squeeze or pinch off the urethra.”
-Don’t miss these additional medical reasons you need to pee all the time.

 Blame the prostate for a weak stream

 Sorry, men, but a weaker stream is a natural part of aging.
 “The prostatic tissues grows over time, and it can grow into the urethra tube and narrow it,” says Courtenay Moore, MD, a urologist and female pelvic medicine reconstructive surgeon at Cleveland Clinic.
 “That decreases the diameter of the tube—think going from a straw to a pinpoint—and slows the [urine] stream down.”
 If you notice difficulty starting or maintaining a urine stream, apply heat to your lower abdomen to help relax muscles.
-If you’re unable to pass urine or pass little urine for one to two days, talk to your doctor about these bladder problems; he may recommend medication to relieve enlarged prostate symptoms.
+If you’re unable to pass urine or pass little urine for one to two days, talk to your doctor about these bladder problems.

 In case you didn’t notice, you pee a lot

 It’s perfectly normal.
 Most people urinate between six and eight times a day, but if you’re drinking extra fluids, you may be going up to 10 times a day.
-The average adult bladder can hold 300 to 500 milliliters of urine (enough to fill 7 to 11 shot glasses).
-Certain medication, like diuretics for high blood pressure, may also make you urinate more.
+The average adult bladder can hold 300 to 500 milliliters of urine (enough to fill seven to 11 shot glasses).
+Certain medications, like diuretics for high blood pressure, also may make you urinate more.
 Excessive urination, however, may be a sign of an overactive bladder or a symptom of diabetes.
 When people have diabetes, excess sugar builds up in the blood, forcing the kidneys to filter it and triggering more frequent urination.
-The excess sugar may also cause the urine to have a sweet smell.
+The excess sugar also may cause the urine to have a sweet smell.

 Learn how to play pee detective